-When you choose to have Legal Representation, you instruct the firm of solicitors or direct access barristers; therefore, putting all responsibility on you and you alone to provide all the instructions.
+When you choose to have Legal Representation, your responsibility is to instruct the firm of solicitors or direct access barristers; therefore, putting all responsibility on you and you alone to provide all the instructions.
 If you don’t provide the instructions or you give the wrong instructions, the fault for loosing the case is all yours.

-Coaching is very important when you choose to become a Client of a law firm because you ALONE are responsible to provide all the instructions.
-Advice is then given based on your provided instructions.
-All communication, coherent or not, is billable on an hourly bases at the very high rates solicitors, barristers and direct access barristers provide you with at the first meeting.
+Coaching is very important even before you choose to become a Client of a law firm because you ALONE are responsible to provide all the instructions.
+Advice is then given to you based on your provided instructions.
+All communication, coherent or not, is billable on an hourly bases at the very high rates by the solicitors, barristers and or direct access barristers.

 Cases brought on negligence grounds against firms of solicitors or barristers are hard to win, if not impossible.
 The process is long, costly and your file might for sure get lost during the investigation process.
 Therefore, if you choose to become a Client to a firm of solicitors coaching is crucial for you and your matter to succeed.
 It will give you a piece of mind that you provided the correct instructions on the most feasible time scale.

 • Your solicitor is more concerned with being paid rather than getting all the documents from you;

 • Your solicitor insists that you do not ask too many questions and allow for the professionals to do their job;

 • Your solicitor finds fault with your documents on the day of the hearing and admits not reading the documents as they were too many and there was insufficient time for a full review;